reflectoring/reflectoring.github.io/_posts/2021-02-22-meaningful-commit-messages.md

 Let's say the bug fix created some other bugs.
 In that case, we need to roll back the production code to the previous.
 This will result in the loss of the refactoring as well.
 It's not efficient, and it's not atomic.

-Also, if someone searches the commit history for the changes made for the refactoring, they have to figure out which files were touched for the refactoring and which for the bugix.
+Also, if someone searches the commit history for the changes made for the refactoring, they have to figure out which files were touched for the refactoring and which for the bugfix.
 This will cost more time than necessary.

 ### Short and Unambiguous
 The commit message should describe what changes our commit makes to the behavior of the code, not what changed in the code.
 We can see *what* changed in the diff with the previous commit, so we don't need to repeat it in the commit message.
 But to understand what behavior changed, a commit message can be helpful.